kalypso63/social_auth/Documentation/Introduction/Index.rst

 What does it do?
 ================

-Social Auth service for TYPO3 with Hybrid Auth API (Facebook, Twitter & Google +)
+Social Auth service for TYPO3 with Hybrid Auth API (Facebook, Twitter, Google + & LinkedIn)